nenadmne/online-store/README.md

    cd online-store

-3. **Install project dependencies using npm** in the backend and frontend folders:
+3. **Install project dependencies using npm** in the backend and frontend folder:

    npm install